jtlapp/electron-affinity/README.md

 IPC via simple method calls in Electron

-_(Now finishing up the documentation...
-The code is complete and fully tested.)_

 ## Introduction

 Electron Affinity is a small TypeScript library that makes IPC as simple as possible in Electron.
 It has the following features: